Roeliefantje/mediapipe2readyplayerme/README.md

 ## How to use the repository
 1. Create a blender file in the repository.
 2. Re-open this blender file in the repository in order to fix script path issues.
+3. Import a ReadyPlayerMe avatar into the blender scene.
-3. Open the scripts inside of blender.
+4. Open the scripts inside of blender.

 ### Using the pose_converter.py
 1. Import the csv files into the mediapipe_data folder.